ABOUT INTERNATIONAL TELEVISION & FILM AWARDS

 New York Festivals displays your entries in an encoded format online to our Grand Jury panel to judge.
 Access is password protected.
 Judges have commented that Time Code or watermarks are distracting so we ask that you submit the on-air/final version of your entry.

-Once uploaded, no other entrants are able to view your uploaded submissions.
-Various ftp software programs may display an error message when connecting to let you know that your material will not be listed in a directory.
+Once uploaded, no other entrants can view your uploaded submissions.
 Once uploaded, even you cannot see your entry unless you wait 72 hours and use your invoice link to preview your entry.

-If your entry is within a url, we suggest you upload your video as a QuickTime (.mov) file.
+If your entry is within a url, we suggest you send your video as a QuickTime (.mov) file.
 If you use vimeo, you must select the download option.

 If you have additional questions, please contact our Processing and IT departments at firstname.lastname@example.org